Click or call before you dig

 When do you need to click or call BC One Call?
 Anytime you’re planning to break ground, whether you’re digging in the yard, building a fence or excavating a job site.
 This service provides you with the location of underground gas lines and other buried utilities in your area.
 It’s free, fast and could help you avoid safety hazards and costly repairs.

 Three easy steps for safe digging

 - Request location information.
-At least two business days before digging, click on bconecall.ca or call BC One Call at 1-800-474-6886.
+At least three business days before digging, click on bconecall.ca or call BC One Call at 1-800-474-6886.
 BC One Call will notify all member companies that have buried utilities in your dig area.

 - Plan where it’s safe to dig.
 Within two to three business days, FortisBC will send you information on where gas lines are buried on your site.
 If you need help understanding this information, call FortisBC at 1-888-822-6555 and we can walk you through the details.